It is known that Christmas and New Year could be catastrophic when it comes to weight control and a balanced and healthy diet maintenance.

 Lemon has exactly the same effect as cinnamon.
-That's why whenever I eat sweets, I drink a lemon tea with a few drops of lemon or I make lemonade (I replace sugar with Sweety, since it's natural, has no sugar and is super sweet).
+That's why whenever I eat sweets, I drink a lemon tea with a few drops of lemon or I make lemonade (I replace sugar with prebiotic fiber, since it's natural, has no sugar and is super sweet).

 A 30-minute brisk walk also helps to lower the glycemic index, so it can be a good solution after a lunch full of delicious unhealthy treats.